 Our dataset consists of annual survey data from firms between 2008 and 2015.
 Over this period, CDP increased its outreach from about 3,000 to more than 6,000 firms worldwide.
 CDP sends its survey to the largest firms in the world, most of which have publicly-traded equity.
-The questionnaires ask firms about their CO2 emissions, their various approaches to combatting climate change, and the practices they use to manage potential risks stemming from climate change.
-In this study, we focus on the questions that ask firms about the CO2 emissions that stem both directly and indirectly from their operations.
+The questionnaires ask firms about their CO_2 emissions, their various approaches to combatting climate change, and the practices they use to manage potential risks stemming from climate change.
+In this study, we focus on the questions that ask firms about the CO_2 emissions that stem both directly and indirectly from their operations.
 The answers to these questions allow us to directly measure firm-level emissions and identify the countries where these emissions take place.
-Overall, the firms in our sample emit CO2 in 218 different countries.
+Overall, the firms in our sample emit CO_2 in 218 different countries.
 We have pollution information on firms that operate in multiple countries as well as firms that operate in a single country (about 11% of the sample).
-We create a panel dataset containing annual CO2 emissions information for firms in each country in which they operate.
+We create a panel dataset containing annual CO_2 emissions information for firms in each country in which they operate.

-We have two main measures and one secondary measure of CO2 emissions.
-Scope 1 emissions are the total CO2 emissions (in metric tons) that stem directly from the operations of the reporting firms.
+We have three main measures of CO2 emissions.
+Scope 1 emissions are the total CO2 emissions (in metric tons) that stem directly from the operations of the reporting firm.
 Scope 2 emissions are the total CO2 emissions (in metric tons) arising from the production of the electricity the firm purchases to run its operations and over which it does not have direct influence.
 The firm estimates this quantity based on a breakdown of the electricity sources used in the respective country.
-Hence, Scope 2 measures emissions that take place upstream in production lines.
-Another category of CO2 emission is Scope 3, which measures other indirect emissions such as outsourced activities, business trips, and the production from suppliers in the supply chain.
-Scope 3 emissions data provided by CDP covers a subset of firms during the 2009-2013 period and are only available at the aggregate level.
-While we cannot use this information in our main analyses due to these data limitations, in Section 4.3 we use the Scope 3 data to shed light on the global substitution effect along supply chains.
+A third category of CO2 emission is Scope 3, which measures other indirect emissions such as outsourced activities, business trips, and the production from suppliers in the supply chain.
+Scope 3 emissions data provided by CDP cover a subset of firms during the 2009-2013 period and are only available at the aggregate firm level.
+Until 2011, firms were free to define their own Scope 3 categories.
+Only from 2012 onward did CDP ask firms to disclose standard sources for Scope 3 emissions.8 In addition to the lack of standardization in the reported data, only about 40% of firms report Scope 3 emissions (816 out of 1,970).9 Because of these data issues, results based on Scope 3 data should be interpreted with caution.